SkafteNicki/dtu_mlops/03_debuggin_and_visualization/readme.md

 Some of the bugs prevents the script from even running, while some of them influences the training dynamics.
 Try to find them all.
 We also provide a working version called `vae_mnist_working.py` (but please try to find the bugs before looking at the script).
-Succesfully debugging and running the script should produce three files:
+Successfully debugging and running the script should produce three files:
 `orig_data.png`, `reconstructions.png`, `generated_samples.png`.

 ## Profilers